Last updated October 4th, 2019.

-But the best investments often require a bit of extra work.
-That’s true whether you’re a day-trader or a property flipper.
+Yet the best investments often require a bit of extra work.
+That remains true whether you’re a day-trader or a property flipper.

-This probably means you’ll need to hire a contractor to organize construction workers and finish the renovation.
+That probably means you’ll be hiring a contractor to organize all the construction workers and finish the renovation.

-Now, I should preface things by saying I don’t think coming to Asia and investing in property yourself is a good idea if you’re a newcomer.
+Now, I should preface everything by making clear: I don’t believe coming to Asia and investing in property yourself is a good idea if you’re a newcomer.
 Let alone doing renovation work and hiring contractors in Asia.

 Contractors are hard enough to deal with in our home countries, right?
-Trust me, it’s worse in places like Cambodia or even Thailand.
-Most people are better off with passive investments like a managed fund or ETF.
+Trust me – it’s worse in places like Cambodia or even Thailand.
+Most people fare better with passive investments like a managed fund or ETF.

 With that said, investors seeking consistent returns in the 10%+ range might want to know how it can be done in Asia.
 The precise details vary based on the country and city, but here’s what’s usually involved.